donghohnation/test-4/README.md

+This website is my portfolio page created using HTML and CSS.

-The files in this directory are for the PASSWORD GENERATOR.
+The contents of this website are

-screenshot of the password generator is here: \Module-3-PW-Generator\PW-Generator-ScreenShot.PNG
+  *about me
+  *work
+  *contact
+  *resume